FREQUENTLY ASKED QUESTIONS

 4. Can I get my deposit back if I decide not to move in?

-In order to receive a room and board contract, a student must pay a non-refundable deposit ($200 dollars for freshmen and returning residents), which serves as a down payment for a yearlong room and board contract.
+In order to receive a housing and food contract, a student must pay a non-refundable deposit ($200 dollars for freshmen and returning residents), which serves as a down payment for a yearlong housing and food contract.
 This is not a damage deposit and therefore is not refundable.
-If the student fulfills the conditions of the contract, the deposit is credited toward the Spring semester's room and board bill.
+If the student fulfills the conditions of the contract, the deposit is credited toward the Spring semester's housing and food bill.

 5. Is college housing available during college vacation periods?